 - Comes with perfectly fitting white pillowcase.
 Makes for easy cleaning and care.

-- Our pillows are 100% Hypoallergenic, Mold Resistant and Mildew Resistant.
+- Our pillows are 100% Hypo allergenic.
 The Poly/Cotton fiber blend allows for pillow and casing to be machine washed and...

 If your child is over 2 years old, consider a new pillow for them.
 This can help their head stay aligned as they begin to sleep in different positions now that they are bigger.
 Of course, this is also a great and practical present for them the next time that need rolls around.

 Remember, moving from a crib to a toddler bed can be a huge step for a little person.
 So, have a little extra patience those first few days as they learn to explore their new spot and enjoy their freedom.